bretif/docker-seafile/README.md

      --volumes-from myseafile \
      guilhem30/seafile

-To update Seafile, you should start another container with the same volume mounted but also autostart disabled and then follow the normal upgrade process described in the [Seafile upgrade manual](http://manual.seafile.com/deploy/upgrade.html).
+To update Seafile, you should start another container with the same volume mounted but also AUTO_START disabled and then follow the normal upgrade process described in the [Seafile upgrade manual](http://manual.seafile.com/deploy/upgrade.html).

 example :